EliasSC30/Sinus/README.md

-Now I changed the file
+I edited the file for pull

-Up to date check change

-I want to change the existing file.